There are usually a number of different soil layers underneath a house.

 At The Basement Doctor of Cincinnati, we can identify and repair any issue you may be having with settling, sinking foundations.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Supportworks network of foundation contractors.

 Each of our solutions starts with a free, written foundation repair quote, and includes a personal consultation with a foundation expert, an in-person inspection, and a free copy of our 90-page foundation repair book.
 To schedule an appointment with one of our specialists, call or e-mail us today!

-We proudly serve Dayton, Cincinnati, Hamilton, areas such as Loveland, New Albany, Middletown, West Chester, Fairborn, Jeffersonville, Fairfield, and nearby.
+We proudly serve Dayton, Cincinnati, Hamilton, areas such as Loveland, Fairfield, Middletown, Fort Michell, KY, Mason, West Chester, Covington, KY, and nearby.